bayinfosys/bayinfosys.github.io/01-docker-deep-dive/01-docker-deep-dive.md

 }
 ```

-This is a history of the comands used to build the image described by our `Dockerfile` and a bunch of other things (some of which can be seen by running `docker inspect` on the image).
+This is a history of the commands used to build the image described by our `Dockerfile` and a bunch of other things (some of which can be seen by running `docker inspect` on the image).

 __Note__: we are able to see the exact command executed by our `RUN printf` statement.
 A common information security failure is to use secret keys in a `Dockerfile`.
 These keys then remain visible **even if they are not written to the container**.
 Removing secrets is a process called `scrubbing`.
 If you need to scrub a container, reconsider your process.